There was a problem enabling Giving Basket donations for this page. If you're looking to donate you can try refreshing the page.

 All too frequently the elderly are the victims of charitable fraud.
-If you're a relative or caretaker of an older American, please take a moment to review the following tips.
+If you're a relative or caretaker of an elderly person, please take a moment to review the following tips.
 These easy-to-follow precautions can help ensure seniors contribute only to legitimate and efficient charities.

 Well-run charities don't use pressure tactics to garner support for their mission.
 They don't have to.
-Their good work and financial health speaks for itself.
+Their good work and financial health speak for itself.

 If a caller or an appeal letter indicates that you've given in the past, but it doesn't sound familiar to you, be sure to check it out for yourself.
 Look up previous entries in your checkbook or past credit card bills and confirm for yourself that you've supported this particular charity before.